PACIRA BIOSCIENCES, INC.

 - Reports to Board.
 The Compensation Committee shall report regularly to the Board.

 - Charter.
-The Compensation Committee shall, from time to time as it deems appropriate, review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.
+At least annually, the Compensation Committee shall review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.

 - Investigations.
 The Compensation Committee shall have the authority to conduct or authorize investigations into any matters within the scope of its responsibilities as it shall deem appropriate, including the authority to request any officer, employee or advisor of the Company to meet with the Compensation Committee or any advisors engaged by the Compensation Committee.